-Anaesthesia ventilators typically deliver intermittent positive pressure ventilation (IPPV).
-This can be beneficial to any patient with respiratory issues, such as hypoxemia and hypoventilation.
-Under anaesthesia, the main concern is hypoventilation and is easily diagnosed with a capnometer.
-This is fairly common during anaesthesia but often undiagnosed in absence of a capnograph.
+Anesthesia ventilator typically delivers intermittent positive pressure ventilation (IPPV).
+It can be beneficial to any patient with respiratory issues, such as hypoxemia and hypoventilation.
+Under anesthesia, the main concern is hypoventilation.
+It is easily diagnosed by a capnometer.
+This is fairly common during anesthesia but often undiagnosed in the absence of a capnograph.

 An end-tidal CO2 above 50 mmHg can be used as a threshold to ventilate a healthy patient.
-However, this should be adapted to the patient as some diseases may limit the use of ventilators (e.g. some cardiovascular diseases).
-Additionally, when using a ventilator, the anaesthesia team can dedicate their time to monitoring the patient instead of concentrating on bagging it, improving efficacy and safety.
+However, this should be adapted to the patient as some diseases may limit the use of ventilators (e.g., some cardiovascular diseases).
+Additionally, when using a ventilator, the anesthesia team can dedicate their time to monitoring the patient instead of concentrating on bagging it, improving efficacy and safety.

-- Decreasing anaesthesia needs, potentially causing an overdose
+- Decreasing anesthesia needs, potentially causing an overdose

 - Arrhythmia, bradycardia, decreased response to anticholinergic drugs

-- Shivering increases oxygen consumption in face of cardiovascular instability and inability to provide enough oxygen
+- Shivering increases oxygen consumption in the face of cardiovascular instability and inability to provide enough oxygen

 - Decreased immune response

 Clinically, the most common complication is a prolonged recovery caused by a relative overdose.
-In addition to being harmful for the patient, this also interferes with the efficacy of the anaesthesia and surgery team by adding workload that could have been prevented.
+In addition to being harmful to the patient, this also interferes with the efficacy of the anesthesia and surgery team by adding workload that could have been prevented.

 Therefore, a core temperature above 36°C is recommended.
 However, be careful not to induce hyperthermia when keeping a patient warm.
-A continuous monitoring of core temperature is therefore advised.
+Continuous monitoring of core temperature is therefore advised.

-Should a complete monitoring be used for every patient?
+Should complete monitoring be used for every patient?

-Yes, a complete monitoring that is adapted to the patient should be used.
-What “complete” is differs from one patient to the other.
-Additionally, monitoring is not only about having the monitoring installed, it also means actively monitoring the patient and making sure every measured parameters stays in a normal range.
+Yes, complete monitoring that is adapted to the patient should be used.
+What “complete” is differs from one patient to another.
+Additionally, monitoring is not only about having the monitoring installed.
+It also means actively monitoring the patient and making sure every measured parameter stays in a normal range.

-A retrospective study showed that the use of the pulse oximeter and the monitoring of pulse during anesthesia decrease the risk of mortality in cats (80,000 anaesthetic and sedation procedures) (Brodbelt, Pfeiffer et al. 2007).
+A retrospective study showed that the use of the pulse oximeter and the monitoring of pulse during anesthesia decrease the risk of mortality in cats (80,000 anaesthetic and sedation procedures) (Brodbelt, Pfeiffer and al. 2007).
 Other monitoring methods were not included in this study as they were rarely used at this time.
-In human medicine, the use of the pulse oximeter and a capnometer can prevent 93% of complications during anaesthesia (Tinker, Dull et al. 1989).
+In human medicine, the use of the pulse oximeter and a capnometer can prevent 93% of complications during anesthesia (Tinker, Dull and al. 1989).

 Clinically, noninvasive monitoring, especially if they can be installed rapidly, should be used for every patient.
-These include pulse oxymeter, capnometer, ECG and noninvasive blood pressure monitoring.
+These include pulse oximeter, capnometer, ECG, and noninvasive blood pressure monitoring.
 The other devices (invasive or longer to set up, such as invasive blood pressure monitoring) should be used when needed.

 What is the risk of using an endotracheal tube that is too long?